Ignacio Ambríz: Club León

 On 18 September 2018, Ambríz was named manager of Club León, replacing Gustavo Díaz.
 During the 2019 Clausura, he helped León attain the records of most consecutive wins with eleven and the most points attained during the current 17-match tournament format with 41 points and a first-place finish.
 They faced Tigres UANL in the Clausura championship final but lost following an aggregate score of 1–0.
 Despite the loss, his feats with the club contributed to him being named best manager at the conclusion of the season.
 After a first-place finish in the Guardianes 2020 general table, on 13 December, León won the league title defeating Club Universidad Nacional with an aggregate score of 3–1, becoming Mexico's joint fourth most successful team with eight titles in total alongside Cruz Azul.

 Following León's championship win, Ambríz and Club León were unable to reach an agreement for Ambríz's contractual renewal.
 Ambríz opted to not renew the contract, citing his desire to manage a European club.

+Huesca

+On 28 June 2021, Ambríz became the manager of La Liga club Huesca.
+On 25 October, he was dismissed from his position following a disappointing start.

+Toluca

+On 1 December 2021, Toluca appointed Ambríz as their new manager.
+On 25 October 2023, Ambríz and Toluca parted ways by mutual agreement.

+Santos Laguna

+On 12 February 2024, Santos Laguna announced Ambríz as their new manager.
+On 11 November 2024, Ambríz resigned from his role following the club's last-place finish in the Apertura 2024 tournament.